A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Asymptotic Analysis

 \end{thm}

-Theorem \ref{Thm: NuclearNRate}(i) is a deterministic statement on the estimation error of $\hat{\Pi}$; it extends Corollary 1 of \citet{NegahbanWainwright_Scaling_2011} by allowing for enforcing constraints of $\Pi$ (i.e., $\mathcal{S}\neq \mathbf{R}^{Np \times T}$) in addition to the reduced rank constraint and $\mathcal{L}_{NT}(\cdot)\neq 0$.
-In some scenarios, Assumption \ref{Ass: NuclearN}(i) only holds with probability approaching one.
-In such cases, the result of Theorem \ref{Thm: NuclearNRate}(i) holds with probability approaching one, and the results of Theorem \ref{Thm: NuclearNRate}(ii) continues to hold.
-Due to the lack of identification, $B$ and $F$ can only be consistently estimated up to a rotational transformation, as usually occurred in high-dimensional factor analyses.
-The asymptotic results hold as $N\to\infty$ with fixed $T$ or as $(N,T)\to\infty$, whenever appropriate.
-The rate $r_{NT}$ determines the fastest convergence rate of the estimators.
-In Section \ref{Sec5}, we specialize Theorem \ref{Thm: NuclearNRate} for each of Examples \ref{Ex: Classical}-\ref{Ex: ConitionalObs}.
-In all cases, $p$ and $K$ are allowed to grow with $N$ or $(N,T)$ for the consistency of the estimators, and the presence of missing values is allowed.
+Theorem \ref{Thm: NuclearNRate}(i) gives a deterministic statement about the estimation error of $\hat{\Pi}$, extending Corollary 1 of \citet{NegahbanWainwright_Scaling_2011} by allowing $\mathcal{L}_{NT}(\cdot)\neq 0$ and constraints on $\Pi$ (i.e., $\mathcal{S}\neq \mathbf{R}^{Np \times T}$) in addition to the reduced-rank constraint.
+While Assumption \ref{Ass: NuclearN} and $\lambda_{NT}\geq 2r_{NT}$ may not hold deterministically, they often hold with probability approaching one, as verified in Section \ref{Sec5}.
+In such cases, the result of Theorem \ref{Thm: NuclearNRate}(i) holds with probability approaching one, and the results of Theorem \ref{Thm: NuclearNRate}(ii) persist.
+Due to identification issues, $B$ and $F$ can only be consistently estimated up to a rotational transformation, as commonly encountered in high-dimensional factor analyses.
+The asymptotic results hold as $N\to\infty$ with fixed $T$ or as $(N,T)\to\infty$, as appropriate.
+Theorem \ref{Thm: NuclearNRate} is a theory for the general setup under high-level assumptions, which is applicable for each setting in Examples \ref{Ex: Classical}-\ref{Ex: ConitionalObs}.
+In Section \ref{Sec5}, we tailor Theorem \ref{Thm: NuclearNRate} for each model by providing low-level sufficient assumptions that are easier to verify.
+In all cases, $p$ and $K$ are permitted to grow with $N$ or $(N,T)$ for the consistency of the estimators, and the presence of missing values is allowed.